Home » History Notes » Paika Rebellion

 Paika Rebellion History

-Many social, economic, and political elements led to the Paika Rebellion Revolt.
+Many social, economic, and political elements led to the Paika Rebellion.
 Four commercial ports in Odisha are part of vast regional networks that connect millions of traders.
 The East India Company alienated large segments of the local population by closing these ports to commerce in order to protect its monopolies.
 By taking away the ancestral rent-free lands that had been granted to the educated and wealthy natives, the Paikas, after the capture of Khurda, the East India Company administration infuriated them.

 The Company’s management and slaves also utilised extortion against the Paikas.
 Both peasants and zamindars were negatively impacted by the Company’s coercive land revenue tactics.
 The rise in salt prices brought on by charges imposed by the Company administration greatly alarmed the general populace.
-Moreover, the East India Company abolished the cowrie money system that had existed in Odisha before to its invasion and mandated the payment of all taxes in silver.
+Moreover, the East India Company abolished the cowrie money system that had existed in Odisha before its invasion and mandated the payment of all taxes in silver.

 The general populace as a whole experienced considerable misery and discontent as a result.
-In 1804 the Paikas helped the Raja of Khurda prepare an uprising against the Company, but the conspiracy was discovered and the Raja’s territory was captured.
+In 1804, the Paikas helped the Raja of Khurda prepare an uprising against the Company, but the conspiracy was discovered, and the Raja’s territory was captured.

-Paika Rebellion Reason
+Causes of Paika Rebellion

 The King of Khurda, Mukunda Deva II, was enraged by the British administration’s quick introduction of a new system of governance after seizing control of Odisha from the Marathas in 1803.
 The British quickly learned of his planned uprising in cooperation with the Paikas and tore him to pieces.
 Then they seized all of the Paikas’ land under the inheritance of the overthrown King.